I know your burning backlink question.

 The old times when all types of backlinks were considered good for SEO are long gone.
-For years, many webmasters relied on sloppy techniques, and used automated tools to build hundreds of backlinks every day.
+For years, many webmasters relied on sloppy techniques and used automated tools to build hundreds of backlinks every day.
 Things have changed a lot since then.

 But how do you build good backlinks?!

-By using the right strategy and with a good online marketing plan.
 Here are some tips you should follow to get good backlinks to your website.

 Trust no one

 Don’t rely on the tips you read from unknown sources.
 If somebody discovers the secret to rank first on Google for competitive keywords, it’s very unlikely that they will share it with strangers.